 The school’s Colonnade featured several articles of audience reaction following the performance.
 President Dorothy P. Leland, who was newly appointed president at the time, is quoted in the articles.
 Mexotica was the first visual arts performance she attended at GCSU, and what a way to acclimate her to the fine arts within the university.
-Gomez-Pena allowed students the freedom to wear what they wanted to wear and to perform what they wanted to perform and I think that’s one of the most important factors that went in to all of this.
+Gomez-Pena allowed students the freedom to wear and perform what they wanted.
+I think that’s one of the most important takeaways in all of this.
 Performance is about trusting other artists.
 One student told The Colonnade that she felt like she was in the red light district; others felt it was fuel to confront issues regarding sexual exploitation.

-Dr. LeLand took away, I think, the most valuable lesson in saying, “In a liberal arts educational context, the most important thing to do in this situation is to discuss and critically examine these different reactions and views.”
-In this sense, I believe she was doing her duty as university president to mine for meaning in an event that’s purpose wasn’t necessarily in plain sight.
+In my opinion, Dr. LeLand took away the most valuable lesson by saying, “In a liberal arts educational context, the most important thing to do in this situation is to discuss and critically examine these different reactions and views.”
+I believe she was doing her duty as university president to mine for meaning in an event that’s purpose wasn’t necessarily in plain sight.

-Mexotica toured at Dartmouth College earlier that year, but garnered more praise from the northeastern community than it did at GCSU.
+Mexotica toured at Dartmouth College earlier that year and garnered more praise from the northeastern community than it did at GCSU.
 Click here for a time lapsed glimpse of the performance to get a closer look at the aesthetic unique to Mexotica.

 In an interview with Art Practical, Tess Thackara puts Gomez-Pena in the hot seat, asking him to shed light on his choices as an artist.
 His answers are unflinching.
 Though the interview comes seven years post Mexotica’s presentation at GCSU, it’s important to understand Gomez-Pena’s intentions as a performance artist.
 A lot of students at the college construed this performance as grotesque and blatantly unethical, unartistic in every sense of the word.
 Thackara asks Gomez-Pena if he ever changes his practice according to where he’s performing.
-For someone whose focus is on cross cultural examinations, I think it’d be wrong to assume that Gomez-Pena had no understanding of “the South” prior to his performance at GCSU and what it means culturally and socially to come from a small antebellum town in middle Georgia.
+For someone whose focus is on cross cultural examinations, I think it’d be wrong to assume that Gomez-Pena was unaware of the cultural and social norms of “the South” prior to his performance at GCSU, what it means to come from a small antebellum town in middle Georgia.
 I think he knew exactly what he was doing when he chose to perform here.

 One thing I’ve noticed in researching Guillermo Gomez-Pena is his confident and assured way of speaking.
-He’s very secure in his artistic pursuits and that alone is a feat and a force to be reckoned with.
+He’s secure in his artistic pursuits.
+That alone is a feat and a force to be reckoned with.
 Gomez-Pena also says, “Since we have made a practice out of crossing borders, most of the time we succeed.
 And of course, a few times we get misinterpreted.
 But I think that misinterpretation and mistranslation are essential contemporary experiences.
 If it’s just certain aspects of the piece that get misinterpreted, like certain symbols and metaphors, I welcome it.
 This is inevitable.”

-What I found interesting in the uproar that Mexotica caused on campus is how that is precisely what Gomez-Pena aimed for.
-Controversy.
-In the interview mentioned previously, the artist says he focuses on the cross-cultural rather than strengthening marginalized communities.
-He explains their (his and the fifty to seventy artists involved with La Pocha Nostra) fear of being institutionalized.
-He talks about the group’s constant concern for reinvention.
-He poses an interesting question, saying, “How do you deal with the fact that we have been fully accepted by academia, and theorized about, and taught, and therefore de-fanged?
+What I found interesting in the uproar that Mexotica caused on campus is how that is precisely what Gomez-Pena aimed for: controversy.
+In the interview previously mentioned, the artist says he focuses on the cross-cultural rather than strengthening marginalized communities.
+He explains their (his and the fifty to seventy artists involved with La Pocha Nostra) fear of being institutionalized and talks about the group’s constant concern for reinvention.
+He poses an interesting question by asking, “How do I deal with the fact that we have been fully accepted by academia, and theorized about, and taught, and therefore de-fanged?
 We have also been fully embraced by international festivals.”
 He goes on to tell Thackara they typically avoid performance art festivals because they have become too mainstream and, in a sense, their own genre.
-That is the opposite of what La Pocha Nostra wants.
+This is the opposite of what La Pocha Nostra wants.
 It’s interesting to read how Gomez-Pena’s visions of performance art have become more widely accepted and perhaps have pushed the envelope toward a higher tolerance.
-I wonder what Mexotica would stir on the GCSU campus in 2017?
-The same difference of opinions as before?
+I wonder what Mexotica would stir on the GCSU campus in 2018?
+The same difference of opinion as before?
 Angry parents and students?
 Or have we become, as a student body, a more agreeable community?
-At least one whose open to diverse opinion and discussion?
+At least one who’s open to diverse opinion and discussion?

 Colonnade Archives.
 “More concerns about Mexotica.”
 The Colonnade, 16 April 2004.